 The aim has changed

-I’m a Academy Profession Graduate in Nutrition and Technology and after more than 20 years with long distance running and Cross Training in the Fitnes Center, I’ve learned a lot about mental strength, running communities, competition, coaching, training methods, food habits and so on.
+I’m an Academy Profession Graduate in Nutrition and Technology and Certified NLP Master Practitioner.
+After more than 20 years with long-distance running and Cross Training in the Fitness Center, I’ve learned a lot about mental strength, running communities, competition, coaching, training methods, food habits and so on.
 But what surprised me most during all these years with marathon training is the variety in, why most people run and what they get out of it.

-Because there isn’t just one reason but many, since some people inspires by the sport’s competition and fight, desire for financial profit or to move personal boundaries, others for health reasons and some people run for something bigger than themselves, for charity etc. In addition, people have different abilities, talents and levels to cope with the marathon distance.
+Because there isn’t just one reason but many, since some people inspires by the sport’s competition and fight, desire for financial profit or to move personal boundaries, others for health reasons and some people run for something bigger than themselves, for charity, etc. Besides, people have different abilities, talents and levels to cope with the marathon distance.

 I want to provide some insights into these areas as well as provide you with knowledge about human physiology, training systems, strategies, plans and updated tips that comes from the variety in people’s running needs, purpose and motivation for starting and complete a marathon training project.